jarikomppa/speccy/README.md

 - z88dk toolchain - http://www.z88dk.org
 - SDCC toolchain - http://sdcc.sourceforge.net/
-- cygwin or mingw, something with objcopy (or some other way to convert ihx to raw binary)
 - a zx spectrum emulator, I like speccy - http://fms.komkon.org/Speccy/

 In speccy emulator, be sure to set hardware->fast tape loader on unless you want to die prematurely of old age.